 Haringhappen is a Dutch tradition that was borrowed from the Catholic faith.
-During Lent, Catholics are prohibited from eating meat.
-As a result of that, Dutch Catholics ate herring to usher in the fasting period after the carnival.
+During Lent, Catholics are prohibited from eating meat so Dutch Catholics ate herring to usher in the fasting period after the carnival.

 After getting their ash crosses, Dutch locals usually go home and eat some herring.
-Ash Wednesday is also the start of the 40-day Lent period and Catholics aren’t allowed to eat meat.
-In those forty days, Catholics have to live soberly and only fish can be eaten until Easter.
 This is what gave birth to the tradition of eating herring on Ash Wednesday and also during Lent.

 How to eat herring in the Netherlands

 Often this is done with onions to somewhat neutralise the strong taste of the herring.
-Tourists usually find it a disgusting way of eating fish and there are also lots of Dutch folks who don’t like it either.
+Tourists usually find it a disgusting way of eating fish, and there are lots of Dutch folks who don’t like it either.

 - About 50 billion herring swim in the North Sea every year.